jeremyButtler/freezeTB/included-programs.md

 - scripts/getSeqByCoord.sh:
   - extracts amplicon sequences by coordinate
   - creates: amp_seq.fa
-    - ampicon sequencees (map reads to with miniamp2)
+    - ampicon sequencees (map reads to with minimap2)

 ## Older progams (some functional):

 Chapter four: the undead awaken

-- freezeTBGui.Rscript: gui built in R using tcltk, was replaced with guiFreezeTB, but still works
+- freezeTBGui.Rscript: gui built in R using tcltk, was replaced with guiFreezeTB, but might work (no idea)
-- outputGui.Rscript: runs only the output menu displayed by freezeTBGui.Rscript
+- outputGui.Rscript: runs only the output menu displayed by freezeTBGui.Rscript (should work)
-- gui-run.tcl: script used to build guiFreezeTB gui
-  - will run if use `wish` from tcltk
 - oldGraphAmpDepth.r is older version of graphAmpDepth that used ggplot2